 Rich Pins are a great way to drive additional traffic through Pinterest and they’re free to use.
 Rich Pins give you more control over the details associated with your business’s products and content.
 A rich pin of a product will link directly to that product’s page, whereas a regular pin would just link to the brand’s homepage.

 Users benefit from product pins because they include real-time pricing and inventory availability.
 Also note that if you were to reduce the price of a product that has a rich pin, customers who repinned that product image would receive an email from Pinterest notifying them of the price change, which can prompt them to make the purchase.

 4) Post at the right time

-Like all social media platforms, the frequency and timing of your posts on Pinterest can make a huge impact on your engagement rate, specifically the amount of clicks and traffic driven to your site.
+Like all social media platforms, the frequency and timing of your posts on Pinterest can make a huge impact on your engagement rate, specifically the number of clicks and traffic driven to your site.
 As for frequency, research suggests you should pin anywhere from 5 to 30 times per day to see the most engagement.

 Since repins are one of the best ways to grow your own following, users need to see your pins.
 According to HubSpot, the best time to post on Pinterest is in the evening, especially on Saturdays from 8:00-11:00 pm.
 Other prime times to pin include daily from 2:00-4:00 am and 2:00-4:00 pm., and Fridays around 3:00 pm.
 Our own research at AddThis shows that the most popular times for people to pin content to Pinterest is Monday from 9:00-10:00 pm ET.

 Pinterest is one of the best sources of traffic for many websites and blogs.
 This is especially true for online shops and so a lot of small businesses want to find out more about how Pinterest works.